-5. Honest, Transparent Business Approach
+4. Honest, Transparent Business Approach

 A positive side effect of their honest approach is that there’s no ‘hidden’ agenda or language to mislead you.

 For example, most web hosts make hyperbolic claims like ‘unlimited hosting’.
-But most, don’t actually deliver unlimited benefits.
+But most don’t actually deliver unlimited benefits.

 A Small Orange doesn’t do that.
 They spell out, in plain English, what you’re going to get for your money.

-In addition, each plan on their site provides all of their premium features (with the exception of their ‘Tiny Plan’), including unlimited email, 24/7 U.S. based support, SSD servers and unlimited domain names.
+In addition, each plan on their site provides all of their premium features (with the exception of their ‘Tiny Plan’), including unlimited email, 24/7 U.S. based support, SSD servers, and unlimited domain names.

 Standard industry practice might give you a 30-day refund if things don’t work out as planned.
 Again, A Small Orange bucks the trend by providing up to 90-days to get your money back.
-Only a company willing to stand by their service would offer such a long refund period, making it relatively low risk for you to test drive.
+Only a company willing to stand by their service would offer such a long refund period, making it a relatively low risk for you to test drive.

-Cons of using A Small Orange Hosting:
+Cons of Using A Small Orange Hosting

-1. Grave Risks for Exceeding their Limits
+1. Risks for Exceeding their Limits

 In the event that you exceed your plan’s limits, A Small Orange might suspend your account immediately.
 This is in their Terms of Service when you sign up, leaving you with no alternative but to agree when you get started.
 While most of their plans offer a decent amount of bandwidth, just be aware that this is a possibility.

-2. No Phone Support – do you need it, though?
+2. No Phone Support

 A Small Orange’s customer service is fantastic.
 They were extremely quick and detailed in our experience, with 24/7/365 availability.

-Only problem?
+The only problem?
 No phone support.
 Instead, they rely on an in-depth knowledge database, live website chat, and email.

 Most other web hosts offer phone support, so the gravity of this ‘con’ might depend on your own personal preference.